What is index dropout?

 What is the read length for short-read genome sequencing?

-We use an Illumina MiniSeq for our short-read sequencing runs.
+We use Illumina MiniSeq for short-read sequencing runs.
 The paired-end short read lengths are always 2 x 150bp = 300bp.
-The library prep protocols are designed to fragment DNA into 150bp reads, and paired-end read runs combine two…
+Our library prep protocols are designed to fragment DNA into 150bp reads and paired-end reads combine two reads (forward…

 What are paired-end reads?